vj90/WordleShip/README.md

 ## Instructions
 Follow instructions on the console until the game is over.

-# Latest features
+# Latest in this version
-- Play against the computer
+- [x] Improved guessing experience

 # Upcoming features (roughly in order of priority)
-- [x] Play against the computer
 - [ ] Disallow words not in the dictionary
 - [ ] User can choose own words
 - [ ] Set custom user name